jrnnynrlson/primerUX/README.md

 As Senior Writer at the educational mobile app Google Primer, I was responsible for producing all creative content, product & UX copy, and marketing materials.
 I worked with a small team, collaborating daily with product, design, and marketing specialists.
 Primer was available in over 10 languages and even more locations around the world, meaning the copy I wrote needed to be easily translatable and applicable to the professional lives of a variety of international audiences.
 <br />
 <br />
 Since Primer was an educational app, its lesson content was essential.
 My job was to turn complex business topics into short, 5-minute lessons that anyone could understand and quickly apply to their business or career.
-Each lesson included easily digestible cards, plus interactions that I write and code in JSON.
+Each lesson included easily digestible cards, plus interactions that I wrote and coded in JSON.
 <br />

 ![Mobile messaging in-app lesson card](images/scaryprimer.png)